 ECO GARDENING GROUP at CHRIST CHURCH WALMSLEY

 As the year draws to a close, we must congratulate our Tuesday ‘ECO’ gardening group volunteers at Christ Church Walmsley for maintaining our extensive graveyard and memorial garden, the second largest in the whole of Manchester Diocese.
+Moving forwards, with new initiatives, we hope to achieve greater ‘ECO’ status.

 Thank you to Tony Foster for the photos.
 Ariel view by Robert Jackson & Toby Kennedy.